ev3dev-lang-java/RPLidar4J/README.md

 Create a new Java project on your favourite IDE and add the following class on the project:

-//TODO Improve the example adding a filter from the angle 345-15º using streams

 ``` java
 package examples;